Regd.No.: 126198/071/072

 Day 12 : Rest Day at Namche Bazaar for acclimatization and excursion.

-An important and necessary to have a rest day or 2 nights at this altitude to safe guard from AMS (Acute Mountain Sickness) where drinking plenty of fluids helps but not alcoholic drinks which dehydrate you.
-In Namche optional walks around neighboring area up to Everest View Hotel (believed as world highest hotel at 3,880 meters) a 2-3 hours hike with promising mountain views with Mt.
-Everest and magnificent Ama Dablam peak, or walk to the top of Namche hill with aerial view of Namche with Mt.
-Everest, Lhotse, Tawache, Tarmasarku, Kwangde and Ama Dablam peaks and visit interesting museum with full of information of this Khumbu area, afternoon at leisure to browse around the bazaar with nice stores, this place is flooded with locals and trekkers on Saturday big market.
+It an important and necessary to have a rest day or 2 nights at this altitude to safeguard from AMS (Acute Mountain Sickness) where drinking plenty of fluids helps but not alcoholic drinks which dehydrate you.
+In Namche optional walks around the neighboring area up to Everest View Hotel (believed as world's highest hotel at 3,880 meters) a 2-3 hour hike with promising mountain views of Mt.
+Everest and the magnificent Ama Dablam peak, or a walk to the top of Namche hill with an aerial view of Namche with Mt.
+Everest, Lhotse, Tawache, Tarmasarku, Kwangde, and Ama Dablam peaks and visit the interesting museum with full of information of this Khumbu area, afternoon at leisure to browse around the bazaar with nice stores, this place is flooded with locals and trekkers on Saturday big market.

 Food